GodErlich/gnubg-llm/README.md

 To run Agents that uses llm you have to create .env file with your parameters.
 Just duplicate `example.env` file change the duplicated file name to .env and put the real values in there.

-## Important Files Explainations
+## Important Files Explanations

-1. setup.sh
+### 1. setup.sh
-This script does ...
-because ...
+This script sets up the complete GNU Backgammon development environment by:
+- Installing system dependencies (Python 3, build tools, libraries required for gnubg compilation)
+- Downloading and compiling GNU Backgammon from source with Python bindings enabled
+- Installing Python package dependencies globally (needed because gnubg has embedded Python)
+- Testing the installation to ensure everything works correctly

+This comprehensive setup is necessary because gnubg requires specific compilation flags and system libraries to enable Python scripting support.

-2. requirments.txt
+### 2. requirements.txt
 Please notice this is not a classic requirements.txt file.
 This file will install additional requirements to the gnubg environment, This is needed because gnubg runs on its own seperated environment.
 This is why there is no `gnubg` package in the requirements.txt file.